amir-ayed/Real-Time-Emotion-Detection/README.md

 # Real-Time-Emotion-Detection
-I downloaded and used the CK+ data set to train the CNN.
+I downloaded and used the CK+ dataset to train the CNN.